Mourners to gather at funeral after Patrick Lyoya shooting

 The Rev. Al Sharpton will deliver the eulogy at the family’s request.
 Their lawyer, Ben Crump, also will speak at Renaissance Church of God in Christ in Grand Rapids.

-An unarmed Lyoya, a native of the Democratic Republic of Congo, was face down on the ground when he was shot April 4.
+An unarmed Lyoya, a native of Congo, was face down on the ground when he was shot April 4.
 The officer, whose name has not been released, was on top of him and can be heard on video demanding that he take his hand off the officer’s Taser.

 Earlier, the officer is heard saying that the license plate did not match the car Lyoya had been driving.
 Lyoya, a 26-year-old father of two, declined to get back into the vehicle as ordered, and a short foot chase ensued before the deadly struggle.

+On Thursday, Peter and Dorcas Lyoya joined protesters in Lansing for a march and rally, where the call was renewed for authorities to release the name of the officer who killed their son.

-State police are investigating the shooting that has sparked protests.
+State police are investigating the shooting.
 The agency will forward findings to Kent County prosecutor Chris Becker for consideration of any charges.
 He has told the public to not expect a quick decision.

 Attorneys for the Lyoya family have said they believe video collected and released by police shows was resisting the officer, not fighting him.
 His parents have called the shooting an “execution.”